 - Schedule: Tuesdays and Thursdays, 6:30–9:30 p.m., and Saturdays, 10 a.m.–2 p.m.

 - Webinars: CCAPS offers free webinars on a variety of topics to help you hone your business acumen.
-Catch up on past webinars, including "Intentional Influence," presented on January 16.
+Catch up on past webinars, including "What's the Difference Between Project Management and Agile?" presented on March 19.
+And be sure to register for our upcoming series to help you "Adapt and Thrive in Changing Times" starting on April 16.

 More data has been created in the past two years than in the entire history of the human race.* Learn to analyze that data like a pro and bring it to life through interactive data visualization.
 Students will build a robust portfolio of work to show potential employers and receive career planning services such as one-on-one career coaching.